 This one-acre garden took shape in 2010 near one of Mottisfont's oldest features, the font, which attracted settlement here more than 800 years ago.

 A wet area near the font supports ornamental willow, the stems of which take on burgundy, russet or yellow tints in the winter months.

 Sweet-scented daphnes and winter-flowering honeysuckles, wintersweet, witch hazel and viburnum all contribute to a subtle fragrance in the crisp cold air.
-Bright berries and fruit are provided by skimmia and euonymus, while bergenia and hellebores also provide colour during the shortest days of the year.
+Bright berries and fruit are provided by skimmia and euonymus, and there are splashes of colour from bergenia and hellebores.

 A ribbon of clipped buxus threads its way down a steep slope, while ‘streams’ of ground-hugging periwinkle, pachysandra and early spring bulbs echo the flow of the water from the adjacent font.

 White clusters of snowdrops nestle beside the font stream and along the river walk from late January into early February - a sign that spring is on the way.

 " Snowdrops lift the spirits like nothing else and remind us of the delights of the spring to come.
 At Mottisfont, we plant native species galanthus nivalis, which in time will self-seed and colonise, creating a snowy carpet of petals – perfect for our woodland setting."

 A woodchip path meanders around the areas of these snowdrops, through an ancient buxus plantation and along the banks of the river.